diamond-shovel/diamond-shovel-api/README.md

-# Shovel API
+# Diamond Shovel API

-For internal plugin development.
-Going to be built as wheel
+For plugin development.
+Going to be built as wheel.